sudo-awk/CloudHacking/flaws/level 6.md

 Since the `SecurityAudit policy` lets us see some things about lambdas:

-To check this we can issue
+To check this we can issue `aws lambda list-functions`
 ```

 └─$ aws lambda list-functions --region us-west-2 --profile level6